sankar-balaji501/Pin-Games/README.md

 ### Additional Info
 The pins have a mode called "Woke Mode".
 After some time, the bunnies may become enraged and empowered, going off the path to chase you with a fiery aura.
 This makes the mode much more interesting and challenging.
 The cameras linger a bit behind the ball and readjusts its angles a lot more snappy than the implementation.
 The first camera feature gives the feeling of traveling fast and coming to a quick halt, and the second feature makes it easier to do sharp turns and less awkward.
 There are many background elements.

+### Technicalities
+The platforms are generated at the game's runtime through an array, but that same array is needed to determine the player's coordinates.
+The difficult part is getting the chasers to follow the player through a queue, while also maintaining its middle position on the platforms.
+Many options were explored, but I believe the hybrid option of path following AI and impulsive following AI offered the most exciting gameplay.